Nifty Aug futures trade at par

-Tata Steel, Reliance Industries and State Bank of India were the top traded stock futures contracts in F&O segment for August expiry.
+Bharat Forge, Tata Steel and Tata Motors were the top traded stock futures contracts in F&O segment for August expiry.

 The August F&O contracts will expire on 26 August 2021.